BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

 >As mentioned earlier, as the KoolKart CMO, you have now started to evaluate your revenue data.
 However, you want to make sure that it has some relation to the social media campaigns that you launched during November, January, February, and April.
 At first glance, it does look like revenues are increasing following those campaigns but you want to make sure things are also trending upwards, overall.

-Luckily, DV can help.
+Luckily, Oracle Analytics can help.
 So, let’s take a closer look at our numbers!

 1. Add a trend line to your Revenue by Date visualization.